craftercms/docs/source/content-authors/content-authors-pages.rst

 --------------
 There are multiple ways to edit a page.

     #.
-In the Site Content panel, click on the **Pages** folder.
+In the Sidebar panel, click on the **Pages** folder.
 Navigate to the level and location within the site navigation tree where you want to edit the content, then right click and select **Edit**.
 A form containing the page content you want to edit will open.

     #.
-Click on the pencil on the top right corner to turn on in-context editing if it's not turned on yet.
+In the Sidebar panel, click on the **Pages** folder.
+Navigate to the level and location within the site navigation tree where you want to edit the content and click on it to display the page.
+Click on the pencil on the top right corner (context nav) to turn on in-context editing if it's not turned on yet.
 Click on the pencil on top of the content you want to edit.
 A form containing the page content you want to edit will open.

     #.
-In the Site Content panel, click on the **Pages** folder.
+In the Sidebar panel, click on the **Pages** folder.
 Navigate to the level and location within the site navigation tree where you want to edit the content and click on it to display the page.
 Click **Edit** on the context navigation menu.
 A form containing the page content you want to edit will open.

 .. image:: /_static/images/page/page-edit.png
     :width: 95 %